Posts

 Image

-Engaging the Senses, Shaping the Heart Muslim school room with teacher and students.
+Engaging the Senses, Shaping the Heart The Power of Sensory Learning in Islamic Education Creating a focused environment for young hearts and minds.
 We all carry favorite childhood memories in our hearts.
 Close your eyes for a moment and recall one.
 What do you see?
 What do you hear?
 What scents linger in the air?
-What tastes or textures return so vividly you can almost feel them again?
 Perhaps it is the comforting aroma of Ramadan drifting through the house, or the quiet stillness of sleepy suhoors before Fajr.
-One of my dearest memories is sitting at the feet of my Sunday school teacher.
+A Personal Memory: One of my dearest memories is sitting at the feet of my Sunday school teacher.
 We gathered on gleaming hardwood floors that offered little comfort, yet none of us seemed to notice.
-The small classroom was simple — just her chair and a felt storyboard propped beside her on another chair.
-I sat on my knees, leaning forward, completely captivated by the stories of the prophets, Sunday after Sunday.
-Mrs. W. brought those stories to life with nothing more than felt figures and a gentle voice.
-It felt like an honor — ...
+The classroom was simple—just her chair and a felt storyboard.
+I sat on my knees, captivated by the stories of the Prophets.
+She brought them to life with nothing more than felt figures and a gentle voice.
+It felt like a true privilege to be chosen to place the "well" for Yusuf or...

 Image